artmg/macUP/network.md

 ## Issues

-### rename on wake
+### Computer name changes

 `Computer hostmame already on network`

 In some circumstances macOS can automatically change the hostname.
-It does this to avoid duplicates, for instance if you multi-home your device by using both wifi and ethernet onto the same subnet (especially if you are using DHCP).
+It does this to avoid duplicates, but this duplicate avoidance could be unintentionally triggered if, for instance:

+* you multi-home your device by using both wifi and ethernet onto the same subnet
+	* especially if you are using DHCP-linked-DNS
+	* or if you maintain aliases on your router
+* your network has an Avahi (Bonjour) repeater, which effectively caches your computer hostname elsewhere
+	* you could try reducing the risk of Bonjour causing renaming if you turn off ALL the sharing services under System Preferences / Sharing, but unchecking all items

-However it can also do this inadvertently when it comes out of resume.
+However it can also do this inadvertently when it comes out of resume (rename on wake).
 You may see the message

 ```
 This computer's hostname is already in use on this network.